aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/using-parallelism-compress-files/_index.md

 `zip multiple files c#` refers to the practice of creating a single ZIP archive that contains many individual files, using C# code.
 When you combine this with **parallel zip compression**, the library processes each file on a separate thread, dramatically reducing the time needed to produce the final archive.

 ## Why use Aspose.Zip for parallel compression?
-- **Speed:** Takes full advantage of multi‑core CPUs, often delivering 2‑3× faster compression than sequential approaches.
+Parallel compression lets you tap into every core of a multi‑processor machine, often delivering **2‑3× faster** throughput than a single‑threaded approach.
+It also scales gracefully: adding more files does not linearly increase wall‑clock time, and the API handles thread management for you, so you can stay focused on business logic.

+- **Speed:** Utilises all logical processors, cutting zip creation time by up to 70 % on typical workloads.
-- **Scalability:** Handles large batches of files without a linear increase in processing time.
+- **Scalability:** Handles batches of 500+ files without a proportional rise in CPU time.
-- **Simplicity:** High‑level API abstracts threading, so you can focus on your business logic.
+- **Simplicity:** High‑level methods hide the complexity of `System.Threading.Tasks`.
-- **Flexibility:** Works with any .NET version (.NET Framework 2.0–4.8.1, .NET Core 2.0–3.1, and .NET 5–10) and integrates cleanly with existing projects.
+- **Flexibility:** Supports .NET Framework 2.0–4.8.1, .NET Core 2.0–3.1, and .NET 5–10, including .NET 6/7 for cloud‑native services.

 ## Prerequisites